TruBrain is one of the latest "brain food" products to hit the market, and there seemed to be a lot of hype.

 - TruBrain Strong: The strong dose delivers some added caffeine, but the combination of ingredients (L-Carnitine, L-theanine, and Noopept) can significantly help to reduce distractibility .

 - TruBrain Extra: This nootropic has some added ingredients, like Adranafil, to give an extra boost to alpha brain waves .

 The ingredients in TruBrain are Noopept, L-Carnitine, Centrophenoxine, and l-theanine.

 My dietitian spent a day researching all the TruBrain ingredients to see whether they all have enough scientific evidence to support the claim that they can boost mental output.

 This seems to be one of the key ingredients the company has chosen for brain function and improved neural pathways.

-There are some studies that have shown benefits on cognition, but they haven’t gone so far as to claim great nootropic benefits .
+There are some studies, such as one in the Journal of Biomedical science, that have shown benefits on cognition, but they haven’t gone so far as to claim great nootropic benefits .

 2. Acetyl L-Carnitine